ziad-saab/reddit-nodejs-api/README.md

 * `reddit.sql`: This file contains `CREATE TABLE` statements for users and posts
 * `reddit.js`: This file contains the actual Reddit API.
 The only things that should be in there are functions that talk to our database
-* `index.js`: This is the starting point of our application.
+* `demo-using-api.js`: This is a demo/reminder of how to use MySQL with NodeJS and shows how to use the API

-In the next section, we will review in detail the contents of `reddit.js` and `index.js`.
+In the next section, we will review in detail the contents of `reddit.js` and `demo-using-api.js`.

 ## Initial files

 ### `reddit.sql`
 This file contains two `CREATE TABLE` statements, which we are already used to.

-### `index.js`
+### `demo-using-api.js`
-This is the "main" file of our application, meaning it's the one we will run to get things done.
+This will look like the "main" file of our application, meaning it's the one we will run to get things done.
 First, we load the `mysql` NodeJS library.
 This library will let us communicate with MySQL similarly to what we have been doing with the command-line: writing queries and getting responses.